Benefits of Putting Away the Screens for Your Marriage

 You are telling them they are valuable and interesting.
 When you engage in meaningful conversations and activities without any distractions, you will strengthen your connection with your partner.

 Your partner will probably want to be physically closer to you because they feel connected to you.
 If you are unsure what to do with your hands now that you don’t have a phone in them, hold your partner’s hand.

 Get close with your partner and snuggle if you both want.
 This doesn’t mean your partner will want to have more sex with you, but it could help improve your relationship.
 There are more opportunities to improve your connection with your partner when you put away your phone.

 2. Fewer fights

 Our partners can easily become frustrated when we are distracted by our phones and not interacting with them.
-Devices can keep us from hearing and understanding our partner.
+Devices can keep us from hearing and understanding our partners.

 We may hear what our partner is saying but can’t fully listen when we are distracted.
 As a result, fights can happen.
 The more we put our phones away and give our attention to our partners, the easier it is to hear and understand what they are saying.

 Your partner will feel you are listening to them because you will be.
 We are not capable of fully listening when we are engaged in a screen.
 Watch the fights decrease as you put away your phone around your partner.

 3. Increased happiness

-The ultimate benefit for reducing your screen time around your partner is increased happiness for both.
+The ultimate benefit of reducing your screen time around your partner is increased happiness for both.
 You and your partner will feel more connected because you both understand and hear each other.
-You are expressing your partner is valuable because you’re intentionally putting your phone away when you’re having a conversation.
+You are expressing that your partner is valuable because you’re intentionally putting your phone away when you’re having a conversation.

 You are loving the other person and feeling loved in return.